EdDataScienceEES/tutorial-zmancekpali/tut_template.md

     ylab("Latitude\n"))
 ```

 Here you can see them all side by side; for this study, I would most likely select satellite (bottom left) as it has the most realistic picture of the environment from which I collected my samples and is not cluttered with irrelevant text:
 ![map options](https://github.com/EdDataScienceEES/tutorial-zmancekpali/blob/master/Plots/map_types_option.jpg)

-Now that we have the connection to Google Maps, the data, and the maps set up, we can finally plot the individual trees.
+Now that we have the connection to Google Maps, the data, and the maps set up, we can plot the sampled trees.
 To start, let's simply plot a dot for each tree:
 ```
 (initial_simple_map <- ggmap(edi_map_satellite) +
     geom_point(data = leaves, aes(x = long, y = lat, color = type, shape = type),